MyrtIO/pixie-clock-adapter/README.md

 ## Usage

-First of all, install a server on your computer that is connected to Pixie Clock.
+First of all, install an adapter on your computer that is connected to Pixie Clock.

 ```sh
 make build